-Celebrities like Tom Hanks and Aerosmith’s guitarist and songwriter Joe Perry are reported to own property on North Captiva Island.
-This is because it is one of the hottest real estate hubs in the whole country.
+North Captiva Island is one of the hottest real estate hubs in the whole country.
 Sanibel MLS lists homes and land on the island.
 Properties that are considered beachfront or waterfront list anywhere from $1.2 million to $2.5 million.
 Everyone who knows about North Captiva Island would love to live there.

 Visit North Captiva Island on Your Next Florida Getaway